asayler/aisforairship/content/posts/2024_spring_power_outage/index.md

 an email out to my solar installer inquiring about this issue.

 At 7:30 PM on Sunday Xcel restored our power.
-The system immediately started powering the full house again and begins to charge Battery 2 from the grid.
+The system immediately started powering the full house again and began to charge Battery 2 from the grid.
 Normally the batteries are programmed to only charge from solar, but since the Weather Guard event is still active, the system charges them from the grid in an attempt to return both